micahkepe/blog/content/43-monkeys/index.md

 > node, with its internal structure hidden in the editor.

 Nodes and scene are scriptable and can be changed to function programmatically.
-Godot has it's own scripting language called GDScript that can be used; C++ is another option as well.
+Godot has its own scripting language called GDScript that can be used; C++ is another option as well.

 The last major thing to mention is **signals**.
 Signals allow for nodes to alert